 A personality transfer is required when a phone is express exchanged or when the main board is replaced.
 Personality transfers reproduce the customer's personalized details such as menu, and stored memory, such as phonebooks, or program the customer's phone with basic user information such as language selection.
-V1050 telephone uses mobile PhoneTools® synchronization software to effect a personality transfer.
+V975 and V980 telephones use mobile PhoneTools® synchronization software to effect a personality transfer.